-In the diagnostic services at the NVI, Campylobacter was detected in samples from 22 cattle, 20 dogs and one cat.
-Three wild boar were also Campylobacter-positive.
+In the diagnostic services at the NVI, Campylobacter was detected in samples from 24 cattle, 56 dogs and 3 cats.
+Twenty one wild boar were also Campylobacter-positive.
 For details see the Appendix.

 Figure 3.
 The number of reported cases of campylobacteriosis in humans (data from MSIS) and the percentage of positive broiler flocks (sampled between 1st May and 31st October).